escobard/Weather-Application-React/README.md

 # Weather Application - React / Redux

-This repository contains all the files for the capstone project of the [Udacity - Senior Web Developer Nanodegree - By Google](https://www.udacity.com/course/senior-web-developer-nanodegree-by-google--nd802) course with [Udacity](https://www.udacity.com/).
+This repository contains all the files for the Capstone project of the [Udacity - Senior Web Developer Nanodegree - By Google](https://www.udacity.com/course/senior-web-developer-nanodegree-by-google--nd802) course with [Udacity](https://www.udacity.com/).

 ## Project Criteria
 This application must meet the following criteria: